Caring for an Older Dog: A Practical Guide

-Sad as it may be to hear, dogs are considered seniors at around the age of six or seven.
+Sad as it may be to hear, dogs are considered seniors between the ages of six to ten but this can vary depending on the dog's size and breed.
 While there may be some exceptions due to hereditary factors and differences between breeds, this is a good time to start watching for physical and behavioral changes in your pet.

 It seems like only yesterday he was a puppy, today he's your aging dog, but still just as special and beloved.
 Time flies.